RIVERS OF LIFE

-For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.
+For we know that if our earthly house, this tent, is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
 (II Corinthians 5:1)

 Our house from Heaven is a body fashioned from the substance of eternal life.
 After our flesh and bones are raised from the dead by the voice of the Lord Jesus we shall be clothed with whatever we have sown.

 If we have sown to the will of God, to the Spirit of God, our resurrected flesh and bones will be clothed with a body of eternal life, of eternal energy, eternal joy, eternal love, eternal peace—a body with the power and ability to perform our will (as we abide in the Lord).

 If we have sown to sin and self-will, our resurrected flesh and bones will we clothed with the spiritual corruption and death we have chosen.